xiao-zhengyang/EECE5260/README.md

 ### 🔍 Use NEKO for Knowledge Mining from PubMed Search
 NEKO integrates PubMed searches for literature mining.
 It automatically uses LLMs (e.g., ChatGPT, Qwen) to identify entities and causal relationships in studies.
+Use the uploaded jupyter notebook for using NEKO.
 - Recommended model: ```qwen3:8b``` (downloadable via [Ollama](https://ollama.ai/))
 - Also download: ```nomic-embed-text:latest``` for embedding
 - NEKO outputs include: